 Another melody with similarities to "God Save the Queen" was written by the Italian composer Felice Giardini (1716-1796) and is used to sing the Patriotic Hymn God Bless Our Native Land and other hymns including "Come, Thou Almighty King".

 This arrangement of "God Save the Queen" is for piano and can be played on its own, or used to accompany singers and other instruments.
 Note that alternative songs are used at sporting events where the different counties which make up the UK are individually represented.
 These alternative British Anthems and the Anthems of other selected countries can be found in our article National Anthems and Patriotic Songs.

 The audio controls below allow you to play the mp3 version of God Save the Queen (or King) for piano or you can download the MP3 file.
-You can also download the midi version of God Save the Queen (or King) for piano or alternatively edit/play the midi file.
+You can also download the midi version of God Save the Queen (or King) for piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for God Save the Queen (or King) for piano in PDF format.